-- Interpersonal cross cultural communication skills recognizing the significant role of the interpreter as a liaison between two distinct people groups; - Proficient expressive and receptive skills enabling the major to take the entry-level exam of the certifying body of his or her choice; - Basic self-employed business skills helping in establishing his or her own freelancing business; - Cultivating ongoing spiritual and professional development; - Be prepared to take the written examtoward national interpreter certification upon graduation.
+Interpersonal cross cultural communication skills recognizing the significant role of the interpreter as a liaison between two distinct people groups;

+- a liaison between two distinct people groups;Proficient expressive and receptive skills enabling - the major to take the entry-level exam of the certifying body of his or her choice; - Basic self-employed business skills helping in establishing his or her own freelancing business; - Cultivating ongoing spiritual and professional development; - Be prepared to take the written exam toward national interpreter certification upon graduation.

 All students must complete the General Education core and Biblical Studies core.
-Total credit hours to complete the Carlstrom Deaf Studies major must equal at least 133 credit hours.
+Total credit hours to complete the ASL/English Interpreting major must equal at least 124 credit hours.